 Children may develop further social skills through their contact with others outside the home.
 These new skills will be additional to those they have learned from you.
 They need to know your standards first.
 They are then able to make valid judgements when comparing what others want of them, against what they know is acceptable.

-Our school community will support the family and child by Promoting good relationships of God.
-Therefore we must not intimidate those who are different from ourselves
+Our school community will support the family and child by Promoting good relationships

 The promotion of good relationships within school depends on five essential principles.
 Our success depends on these essential principles.